-- e.
+- Following statutory EDBS and DBS guidelines re: checks on staff, including enhanced DBS checks on governors. - Ensuring that information on all checks are recorded in the single central record of BMAT's constituent schools and held in individuals' personnel files, where appropriate in accordance with Data Protection Regulations. - c.
+Requiring a standardised application form and not just a CV. - d.
+Stating clearly on any advertisement our commitment to safeguarding children. - e.
 Validating as far as possible qualifications, experience, references and expertise. - f.
 Verifying identity and the right to work in the UK. - g.
 Examining all career breaks, sudden job changes and/or dismissals. - h.
-Maintaining a single, central record of all staff. - i.
-Checking DFE Teacher Services for Teacher Prohibition Orders, and ensuring that candidates are not subject to any sanction or restriction imposed (that remains current) by the GTCE before its abolition in 2012. - j.
+Maintaining a single, central record of all staff. - Checking DFE Teacher Services for Teacher Prohibition Orders, and ensuring that candidates are not subject to any sanction or restriction imposed (that remains current) by the GTCE before its abolition in 2012. - j.
 Considering any information about past disciplinary action or allegations that is disclosed through references as part of the suitability assessment. - k.
-Checking for Section 128 (Prohibition from Management) Orders via DBS and/or DFE Teacher Services, for any person being employed to a managerial role. - I. Conducting a Section 128 Check for Trustees. - m.
+Checking for Section 128 (Prohibition from Management) Orders via DBS and/or DFE Teacher Services, for any person being employed to a managerial role.

+- I. Conducting a Section 128 Check for Trustees. - m.
 Using the Teacher Services System to verify any award of QTS and the completion of teacher induction or probation periods. - n.
-Acting in accordance with 'Keeping Children Safe in Education' (2019) by supervising all third party organisations whilst working with students; requiring written confirmation of DBS checks for regulated activities; and seeking assurance that the organisations concerned have appropriate safeguarding and child protection procedures in place.
+Acting in accordance with 'Keeping Children Safe in Education' (2020) by supervising all third party organisations whilst working with students; requiring written confirmation of DBS checks for regulated activities; and seeking assurance that the organisations concerned have appropriate safeguarding and child protection procedures in place.
 Written confirmation of appropriate safeguarding checks must be provided by alternative provision providers, as BMAT continues to be responsible for safeguarding pupils placed with such providers. - 15.Multi-Agency Action: BMAT will provide a coordinated offer of early help when unmet needs are identified. - 16.
 Notifying parents/carers: We will discuss any concerns about a child with the child's parents/carers.
 The designated safeguarding lead(s) will normally do this in the event of a suspicion or disclosure.
 If we believe that notifying the parents would increase the risk to the child, we will discuss this with the local authority Children's Social Care team before doing so.
-In the case of allegations of abuse made against other children, we will normally notify the parents of all the children involved. - 17.Whistleblowing: BMAT has a separate Whistleblowing Policy which covers concerns regarding the way in which students are safeguarded by the organisation (e.g. poor or unsafe practice).
+In the case of allegations of abuse made against other children, we will normally notify the parents of all the children involved. - 17.
+Whistleblowing: BMAT has a separate Whistleblowing Policy which covers concerns regarding the way in which students are safeguarded by the organisation (e.g. poor or unsafe practice).
 Protocol for handling whistleblowing concerns are set out in the BMAT Whistleblowing policy which can be found on the Schools website.